36 Leverage Trading Tips to Protect Your Capital

 Founder & Chief Editor

-In this guide, I will list my 36 rules I wish I had internalized before I ever touched leverage, whether you’re just starting to experiment with small size or already trading larger.
+This guide covers 36 leverage trading rules that protect capital and reduce preventable losses, whether you’re just starting to experiment with small size or already trading larger.

-You probably wonder, what can go wrong?
-I can tell you that a lot can go wrong when you use leverage to magnify your exposure and P&L swings.
+A lot can go wrong when using leverage to magnify exposure and P&L swings.

 You might miss adding your stop-loss before volatility strikes, your broker might charge you a 1% fee per trade, and the automatic level of leverage might be set to 1:125 without you knowing it.